pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 contract is sent to the caller for a signature, until the caller either accepts and returns a countersigned contract, rejects, or times out.

-In the event of a time-out or rejection, the changes are aborted and the lock is dropped.
+In the event of an error, a time-out, or a rejection, the changes are aborted and the lock is dropped.

 ### Resource Consumption and Resource Limits